Saitabau-Dennis/USSD/README.md

 ## Technologies used
 - node.js
 - mogoDB for data storage
-- africastalking api to provide abilities to notification messages to the user
+- africastalking api to provide abilities to notification messages to the user and managing the ussd